 Internal controls are designed to prevent loss of public funds due to fraud, error, misrepresentation, unanticipated market changes, or imprudent actions.
 Before the District invests any surplus funds, competitive quotations shall be obtained.
 If a specific maturity date is required, either for cash flow purposes or for conformance to maturity guidelines, quotations will be requested for instruments which meet the maturity requirement.
 The District will accept the quotation which provides the highest rate of return within the maturity required and within the limits of this policy.

-The District funds shall not be invested for a term exceeding three years unless so authorized by the Board of Managers.
+The District funds shall not be invested for a term exceeding three years unless so authorized by the Board.

-Monthly, the District administrator shall provide an investments report to the Board of Managers, including but not limited to the amount invested, the maturity date(s), the institution with which invested or the investment type, and the interest rate.
+Monthly, the Treasurer with the assistance of the District administrator shall provide a detailed investments report to the Board which report shall include but not limited to, the following: the amount invested, the maturity date(s), the institution with which invested or the investment type, and the interest rate.
 Investments shall be audited and reported with financial statement annually.
 It shall be the practice of the District Board to review and amend the investment policy from time to time as needed, but not less than once every two years.

 Riley-Purgatory-Bluff Creek Watershed District

-Policy on Permit Fee Reimbursement
+Appendix [10] - Policy on Permit Fee Reimbursement

+Adopted July 2, 2014

-Permit fee deposits will held in escrow and applied to reimburse the District for permit inspection-related costs incurred at the rates stated in a permit fee deposit and rate schedule established by the Board of Managers.
+Permit fee deposits will be held in escrow and applied to reimburse the Riley-Purgatory-Bluff Creek Watershed District (District) for permit inspection-related costs incurred at the rates stated in a permit fee deposit and rate schedule established by the District’s Board of Managers (the “Board”).

 When a permit application is approved, the deposit will be replenished to the applicable deposit amount by the applicant before the permit will be issued to cover actual costs incurred to monitor compliance with permit conditions and the District Rules.